-PATHS-UP will develop transformative hand-held and wearable engineered systems to monitor key biomarkers (biochemical, biophysical and behavioral) of chronic disease at the point-of-care.
+PATHS-UP will develop transformative Lab-in-your-Palm (LiyP) platforms and the Lab-on-a-Wrist (LoaW) platforms to monitor key biomarkers (biochemical, biophysical and behavioral) of chronic disease at the point-of-care.

-The research is broken down into four research thrusts:
+The research is broken down into four interconnected research thrusts:

-These thrusts will lead to engineered systems and enabling technologies founded on rigorous research in biomaterials, nanoscale systems, sample enrichment, computational imaging, multimodal data integration and machine learning.
-The testbeds will include one-of-a-kind in vitro phantoms, human subject studies in controlled lab environments and patients in underserved communities.
+Each thrust will lead to engineered systems and enabling technologies founded on rigorous research in biomaterials, nanoscale systems, sample enrichment, computational imaging, multimodal data integration, and machine learning.
+The testbeds will include one-of-a-kind in vitro phantoms, human subject studies in controlled lab environments, and patients in underserved communities.